bipentihexium/wys_arg_tools/wys_lib_playground.md

 print(min_remove(data5, "DATA("))
 ```

 gives you `243` - my handmade calculation I made a while ago said `244`.
-I might have made a little error in my calculation, but still take the result with a grain of salt :) .
+I have probably made a little error in my calculation, but still take the result with a grain of salt :) .